antitoxic/frontend-starter/README.md

 │   │
-│   └── PROJECTNAME            # this is where you put project-specific logic │       ├── index.js           # file that takes care of cross-browser polyfills and other workarounds │       ├── .modernizrrc       # modernizer confgi for which detects and features you need │       ├── modules.js         # registration of all modules
-│       └── styleguide.scss    # project variables (like colors), mixins (like animation) and abstract classes that components share
+│   └── PROJECTNAME            # this is where you put project-specific logic │       ├── index.js           # file that takes care of cross-browser polyfills and other workarounds │       ├── .modernizrrc       # modernizer config to define which detects and features you need │       ├── modules.js         # registration of all modules │       └── styleguide.scss    # project variables (like colors), mixins (like animation) and abstract classes that components share
 ├── package.json